 Males and females also have varied weight ranges.
 A bull elk is a male, which is much larger and heavier than a female, called a cow.
 Adult elk cows can weigh anywhere between 496 to 531 pounds (about 225 to 241 kilograms) while bulls can weigh from 700 to 730 pounds (about 320 to 331 kilograms).

+Elks lose their antlers every year during spring.
 A bull’s antler, which the cow does not have, also adds about 40 pounds to its weight.
 Because of this, aside from the size, hunters use the presence of the antlers to identify a bull.
-Bulls are often more preferred because they provide more meat and their antlers are also valuable.
+Bulls are often more preferred because they provide more meat and the larger antlers are also valuable.

 Read Article :